Growing Rooftop Crops

 Special considerations for rooftop gardens include sun exposure, wind, temperature, and access.
-Because a rooftop garden is seldom shaded, excess sun exposure can be a problem for some food plants.
+Rooftop gardens are seldom shaded.
+This excess sun exposure can be a problem for some food plants.
 The plants may also require extra watering to fight against the damaging effects of constant sun and higher temperatures.
-Wind speeds double for every 10 stories of building height, so it may also be necessary to stabilize plants and/or containers.
+Overhead irrigation on rooftop gardens often blows away, so drip irrigation is a better choice when irrigation is necessary.
+Soils on rooftops will dry out faster after rainfall than soils on the ground.
+The soil or growing medium will need to be kept moist because food plants aren’t as drought-tolerant as many non-food plants.
+Mulching soil can help keep it moist in between rain or irrigation.
+Also, wind speeds double for every 10 stories of building height, so it may also be necessary to stabilize plants and/or containers.

 It’s also important to consider how people will safely access the garden to fertilize, water, and harvest.
 Consult a structural engineer to ensure the garden doesn’t exceed the load-bearing capacity of the roof.
 A garden can exert 80 to 150 pounds per square foot, and any irrigation water stored on the roof will weigh about 8 pounds per gallon.
 Wet soil is heavy, so a lightweight growing medium is most practical for rooftop gardens.
 Never use regular potting soil or ground soil for a rooftop garden.
 Specially-made growing media that are light in weight are necessary for the unique load-bearing limitations of most roofs.